Cape Breton

 Miners Museum

-Miners museumSituated in Glace Bay, the Cape Breton Miners Museum pays tribute to the region's long and rich history of coal mining.
+Miners museumSituated in Glace Bay and open from June till October, the Cape Breton Miners Museum pays tribute to the region's long and rich history of coal mining.
 Take an underground tour of a coal mine located beneath the museum building, with a retired miner guide.
 You will learn all about the geological development of Cape Breton’s coal field and the different types of mines and mining techniques.
 You are sure to be moved by the stories of the miners and their families.

 On some evenings you can attend a concert by a well-known Cape Breton choir of coal miners, The Men of the Deeps.